Send the link below via email or IMCopy

 Let's unpack that rather

 Speaker and Listener Together

 The word "communicate" is related to the word "community."

 communication is sharing meaning.

-Looking at communication this way, it can be seen as a cure for separation, competition, and alienation.
+Looking at communication this way, it can be seen as a cure for separation, bullying, and loneliness.

 True communication can be connection in action.